 1961: The Beatles played their first gig in the south of England at the Palais Ballroom in Aldershot, Hampshire.
-Billed as a “Liverpool v London Battle of the Bands” featuring The Beatles and the London group Ivor Jay and the Jaywalkers, promoter Sam Leach, who was unaware that Aldershot was 37 miles from London, bungled promoting the event.
+Billed as a “Liverpool v London Battle of the Bands” featuring The Beatles and the London group Ivor Jay and the Jaywalkers, promoter Sam Leach, who was unaware that Aldershot was thirty-seven miles from London, bungled promoting the event.
 Only eighteen people turned up and Ivor Jay and the Jaywalkers failed to show.
 Afterwards the group drank bottles of brown ale, played football on the dance floor, and were otherwise rambunctious.
 A neighbor called the police, and when the Beatles emerged from the venue, several police vehicles were waiting, and the band was told to leave and never return to the town.
 They then drove to London and played an impromptu set at the Blue Gardenia Club in Soho early the following morning.

 1962: Motown Records released The Supremes’ debut album, Meet the Supremes.

 1966: The Who’s second album, A Quick One, was released in the UK.
 Decca Records titled the LP “Happy Jack” in the US, where the song of the same name had been a top 40 hit.
 The album was a departure from the R&B sound of the group’s first album and part of the marketing push was a requirement that each member write two songs, though singer Roger Daltrey only wrote one.

-1966: Fresh Cream, the debut album by British rock trio Cream, was released in the UK, the same time as the group’s single “I Feel Free.”
+1966: Fresh Cream, the debut album by British rock trio Cream, was released in the UK.
 The American version of the album was released later in January with a slightly different tracklist.
 In the UK, the LP peaked at #6 and in the US, it reached #39.